Contract Monitor Health Care for the Homeless Network

 02If you answered yes to the previous question, please describe that experience and your role and responsibilities.
 If you answered no, please put N/A.03Do you have experience developing and monitoring complex contracts for health service programs, to support contract compliance and program quality?

 04If you answered yes to the previous question, please describe your experience, including description of factors that contributed to the complexity of the contracts, and describe your role and responsibilities.
-If you answered no, please put N/A.05Are you applying to this position as an eligible Current or Previous King County Employee Priority Placement Program Participant AND Is this position the same or lower percentage of full-time when compared to the position held at the point of the notification of layoff AND Do you possess the skills and abilities to qualify for this position?
+If you answered no, please put N/A.05How have you advanced equity and racial justice in your current or past positions?06Are you applying to this position as an eligible current or previous King County Employee Priority Placement Program Participant?
+Is this position the same or lower percentage of full-time when compared to the position held at the point of the notification of layoff?
+Do you possess the skills and abilities to qualify for this position?

-06If you answered yes to the question above and you are applying for this position as a Priority Placement Participant, to be considered, you must provide the following three pieces of information in the space provided: 1.
+07If you answered yes to the question above and you are applying for this position as a Priority Placement Participant, to be considered, you must provide the following three pieces of information in the space provided: 1.
 The title you held when you received your layoff notice 2.
 The department you worked in 3.
-The effective date of your layoff07Are you able to provide proof of current graduate school program enrollment?
+The effective date of your layoff

 - Yes, I was given a layoff notice from my role at King County and I am within two years of the effective date of my layoff.
 Additionally, the position I was laid off from was the same or a higher percentage of FT status when compared to this one.